Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   - Java overlay emission clips to the visible hemisphere and does not wrap horizontally
 - `Latitudinal` uses `x = longitude`, `y = latitude`.
-  - the GLSL latitudinal shader uses explicit latitude internally as well, with `0` at the equator and positive northward
+  - Java projection/picking and GLSL image reprojection use the same angular origin convention, with `0` at the equator and positive latitude northward
+  - every image slot uses the displayed viewpoint's origin; source viewpoint differences are handled by that slot's source quaternion and differential rotation
+  - source-view quaternions are used only to transform solar-world points into an observer image's frame; they do not define the displayed map frame
   - `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps are handled here as direct solar longitude/latitude maps, not as observer-image reprojections